Pathfinder Discovery Networks for Neural Message Passing: Message passing on learned graphs

 The pathfinder graph described above can be used as an input for an arbitrary downstream graph neural network.
 As a motivating example, consider the spectral graph convolutional network defined by Equation \ref{eq:basic_gcn_layer}.
 We can augment this equation by replacing $\textbf{A}$ with the final pathfinder graph:

-This general combined design of the graph convolutional model and the pathfinder model is depicted in Subfigure \ref{fig:deep_model}, where the pathfinder module has a single hidden layer.
-We call this combined model the \textit{Pathfinder Discovery Network}.
+\begin{definition} Pathfinder Discovery Networks. \emph{This general combined design of a message passing model and pathfinder layers (or neurons) is a \textit{Pathfinder Discovery Network}.
+An instance where the the pathfinder network has a single hidden layer is depicted in Figure \ref{fig:deep_model}}. \end{definition}

+While we focus on specific applications in this work, we note that PDNs can be used with most graph neural network models and objectives (both supervised and unsupervised).